Ryanair plans to exit the London Stock Exchange

 Great decrease in the volume of trade transactions

-The struggle to be the leader of the LSE seems to be in vain
+The LSE’s struggle to be a leader seems to be in vain

 Ryanair testified that the exit from the London Stock Exchange was “in line with the general trend” among European companies after Brexit.
 EasyJet may soon follow its rival and leave the LSE, which was warned last January.